GraemeBradbury/animated-potato/Presentations/learning-to-learn-slides.md

 This is a real company.
 There is really some research on it's effects, the effects tend to be small 1.5% to 3%

-usefull as it brought the phrase retention to my attention.
+useful as it brought the phrase retention to my attention.

 ---